Part of the Advance America chain · locations

 Visit Advance America

-Advance America is best for consumers facing immediate cash emergencies who have access to the physical Jacksonville location or can apply online, and who understand and accept high-cost short-term lending terms.
+Advance America is profile signals for consumers facing short-term cash access emergencies who have access to the physical Jacksonville location or can apply online, and who understand and accept high-cost short-term lending terms.
 The primary caveat is that payday and installment loans are expensive short-term products with high interest rates and fees; title loans risk vehicle loss if unpaid.
 These should be considered emergency-only solutions, not alternatives to traditional credit.

 CFPB Transparency Report